 In planning for Dee’s retirement and with her strong endorsement, the Board of Trustees chose Tim Kusserow to replace her.
 He arrived in 2009 and assumed the role of Principal.
 Tim already had wide-ranging experience and a lengthy and impressive record in his work with LAUSD.
 His goals at Carlthorp were to retain the focus on academic rigor, integrity, respectfulness, and courtesy while, at the same time, modernizing the school.

-Carlthorp School is led by Tim Kusserow, Head of School, Steve Springer, Associate Head of School and Principal, Marcelline Cattani, Director of Curriculum, Stephanie Harris, Assistant Principal, and Patricia Yahnke, Assistant Principal Emeritus.
+Carlthorp School welcomes Nola-rae Cronan as the new Head of School.
+The school is also led by Steve Springer, Associate Head of School and Principal.
 The current administration continues to value the unique legacy of the Carlthorp School education that Miss Thorp, Mrs. Granstrom, and Mrs. Menzies, three visionary educators, left in our care.